cilevanmarken/BayesDiff/README.md

 #### Laplace & Hessian

 Bayesian approaches can be used for uncertainty quantification in Diffusion Models.
 One such Bayesian approach is Last Layer Laplace Approximation (LLLA), which can be applied to models post-hoc and is very cost-efficient.
-LLLA approximates the predictive posterior using a Gaussian distribution centered at a local maximum (θMAP) and a covariance matrix corresponding to the local curvature.
+LLLA approximates the predictive posterior using a Gaussian distribution centered at a local maximum denoted by $\theta_{MAP}$ and a covariance matrix corresponding to the local curvature.

 This covariance matrix is computed by approximating the inverse of the Hessian.
 Using the variance of the predictive posterior, the pixel-wise uncertainty can be computed (Daxberger et al., 2022).

 #### Hessian free Laplace